-- (A) At the Government's Discretion.
-At the arraignment or as soon afterward as practicable, the government may notify the defendant of its intent to use specified evidence at trial in order to afford the defendant an opportunity to object before trial under Rule 12(b)(3)(C). - (B) At the Defendant's Request.
+(A) At the Government's Discretion.
+At the arraignment or as soon afterward as practicable, the government may notify the defendant of its intent to use specified evidence at trial in order to afford the defendant an opportunity to object before trial under Rule 12(b)(3)(C).

+(B) At the Defendant's Request.
 At the arraignment or as soon afterward as practicable, the defendant may, in order to have an opportunity to move to suppress evidence under Rule 12(b)(3)(C), request notice of the government's intent to use (in its evidence-in-chief at trial) any evidence that the defendant may be entitled to discover under Rule 16.

+(c) Deadline for a Pretrial Motion; Consequences of Not Making a Timely Motion.

-- (c) Motion Deadline.
-The court may, at the arraignment or as soon afterward as practicable, set a deadline for the parties to make pretrial motions and may also schedule a motion hearing. - (d) Ruling on a Motion.
+(1) Setting the Deadline.
+The court may, at the arraignment or as soon afterward as practicable, set a deadline for the parties to make pretrial motions and may also schedule a motion hearing.
+If the court does not set one, the deadline is the start of trial.

+(2) Extending or Resetting the Deadline.
+At any time before trial, the court may extend or reset the deadline for pretrial motions.

+(3) Consequences of Not Making a Timely Motion Under Rule 12(b)(3).
+If a party does not meet the deadline for making a Rule 12(b)(3) motion, the motion is untimely.
+But a court may consider the defense, objection, or request if the party shows good cause.

+(d) Ruling on a Motion.
 The court must decide every pretrial motion before trial unless it finds good cause to defer a ruling.
 The court must not defer ruling on a pretrial motion if the deferral will adversely affect a party's right to appeal.
+When factual issues are involved in deciding a motion, the court must state its essential findings on the record.

+(e) [Reserved]

-When factual issues are involved in deciding a motion, the court must state its essential findings on the record. - (e) Waiver of a Defense, Objection, or Request.
-A party waives any Rule 12(b)(3) defense, objection, or request not raised by the deadline the court sets under Rule 12(c) or by any extension the court provides.
-For good cause, the court may grant relief from the waiver. - (f) Recording the Proceedings.
-All proceedings at a motion hearing, including any findings of fact and conclusions of law made orally by the court, must be recorded by a court reporter or a suitable recording device. - (g) Defendant's Continued Custody or Release Status.
+(f) Recording the Proceedings.
+All proceedings at a motion hearing, including any findings of fact and conclusions of law made orally by the court, must be recorded by a court reporter or a suitable recording device.

+(g) Defendant's Continued Custody or Release Status.
 If the court grants a motion to dismiss based on a defect in instituting the prosecution, in the indictment, or in the information, it may order the defendant to be released or detained under 18 U.S.C. §3142 for a specified time until a new indictment or information is filed.
-This rule does not affect any federal statutory period of limitations. - (h) Producing Statements at a Suppression Hearing.
+This rule does not affect any federal statutory period of limitations.

+(h) Producing Statements at a Suppression Hearing.
 Rule 26.2 applies at a suppression hearing under Rule 12(b)(3)(C).
 At a suppression hearing, a law enforcement officer is considered a government witness.

 (As amended Apr.
 22, 1974, eff.
 Dec.
 1, 1975; Pub.
 L. 94-64, §3(11), (12), July 31, 1975, 89 Stat.
 372, eff.
 Dec.
 1, 1975; Apr.
 28, 1983, eff.

 Aug.
 1, 1983; Mar.
 9, 1987, eff.
 Aug.
 1, 1987; Apr.
 22, 1993, eff.
 Dec.
 1, 1993; Apr.
 29, 2002, eff.
 Dec.
-1, 2002.)
+1, 2002; Apr.
+25, 2014, eff.
+Dec.
+1, 2014.)